 But, What Does Arthritis Pain Feel Like?

-It’s not always easy to know if you’re experiencing pain from arthritis or if it’s as a result of another health condition.
+It’s not always easy to know if the pain you’re experiencing is from arthritis or another health condition.

-If you’ve been using the joint a lot, such as if you’ve had an intense session at the gym, the pain will set in afterward.
+If you’ve been very active with the joint, such as after an intense session at the gym, arthritis pain will set in afterward.

 What Does Arthritis Feel Like On A Daily Basis?